The Best Trail Running Shoes of 2022

 After Karl Metzer’s Speedgoat, here comes Scott Jurek‘s Cascadia!

-2021 is especially a good vintage for the Brooks Cascadia, with much more comfort on the menu.
+2021 was especially a good vintage for the Brooks Cascadia, with much more comfort on the menu.

 The cushioning is softer, and the breathable mesh upper is roomier (also in the toe box), all without losing foot lockdown.
 Also, the new DNA LOFT v2 technology replaces the BioMoGo DNA foam in the midsole.
 The result is more responsiveness for a fun and smooth ride regardless of the type of workout or distance.